Country`s borders status

 These passengers are allowed to enter:

-- holders of entrance permit issued by UAE.
+- holders of entry permit issued by UAE;

-Passengers who have been to South Africa in the past 14 days are bared from entry.
-Flights from South Africa suspended until 26 February 2021.
+Passengers who have been to South Africa, India, Nigeria, Bangladesh, Nepal, Vietnam, Sri-Lanka, DR Congo, Uganda, Zambia in the past 14 days are barred from entry.

-- The certificate must be issued no more than 96 hours before departure of the last direct flight to UAE.
+Passengers who are eligible to enter from the abovementioned countries must have a negative COVID-19 test result taken no more than 48 hours before departure of the last direct flight to UAE.

 Citizens of Nigeria must be holders of a return ticket and confirmed hotel booking.